IbrahimaDiallo32/Calculator/README.md

    3. NUnit3TestAdapter 4.5.0

 To configure PlayWright for end-to-end testing:
-1. Install Playwright following these instructions on your solution Folder: https://playwright.dev/dotnet/docs/intro
+1. Install [Playwright](#https://playwright.dev/dotnet/docs/intro)on your solution Folder

 ## Executing the Web Application
+To execute the Web Application:
 1. Make sure to follow the steps in the [Environment](#environment) instructions
-2. Open your command Line interface and ensure the git is installed
+2. Open your command Line interface and Navigate to the project Directory of this project using the 'cd' command:
-3. Clone the repository following the commands: git clone https://github.com/IbrahimaDiallo32/Calculator.git
-4. Navigate to the project Directory with this command: cd your-project-name
+      ``` cd calculator```
-5. Restore Dependencies with this command: dotnet restore
+5. Once in this Directory, Restore Dependencies necessary for this application by following these commands:
+      ``` dotnet restore```
-6. build the project using this command: dotnet build
+7. build the project using this command: dotnet build
-7. Start your Web Application: dotnet run
+8. Start your Web Application: dotnet run

 ## Executing Unit Tests